6rfxn/Unique-ID-System/README.md

 Also known as the **[Serial Number System](https://devforum.roblox.com/t/-/3192994)**.
 A lightweight and improved way to generate unique serial IDs. <br>
 This is a very basic system, so please don’t expect anything advanced.. <br>
-# NOTE : USE RBLX format I forgot to commit the rest
+# NOTE : USE RBXL format I forgot to commit the rest

 ---